daeuniverse/changelogs-generator-action/README.md

 ### Publish to a distribution branch

-> **Note:** Actions are run from GitHub repos so we will checkin the packed dist folder.
+> **Note**: Actions are run from GitHub repos so we will checkin the packed dist folder.

 Then run [ncc](https://github.com/zeit/ncc) and push the results: